notmattlucas/lucas-matt.github.io/_posts/2016-08-05-survivorship-bias.md

-Countless articles, books and documentaries have been produced about successful people and how to capture the principles of their success to improve your own fortunes.
+Countless articles, books and documentaries have been produced about successful people and how to capture the principles of their success to improve your own fortune.

 Consider Steve Jobs - frequently heralded as a one of the greatest geniuses of our time - how do we emulate his success?
 Clearly dropping out of college, spending time at meditation retreats and starting a business from your parent's garage is the way to go.
-But what about the hundreds of thousands of budding Apple founders for who mchoictechoicehis strategy never quite worked out?
+But what about the hundreds of thousands of budding Apple founders for whom this strategy never quite worked out?

 Books aren't usually written about failed enterprises,